What is a Physician Liaison? Benefits of Hiring One

 Provide a Competitive Edge

-Liaisons are also the go-to person for market intelligence and can give physicians a competitive edge.
-They can alert physicians to new services competitors are planning to market, to members of the referral network planning to retire or to a new practice in the area that can be added to the referral network.
+Liaisons are also the go-to people for market intelligence and can give physicians a competitive edge.
+They can alert physicians to new services competitors are planning to market, to members of the referral network planning to retire, or to a new practice in the area that can be added to the referral network.

 Although their value can be difficult to measure, physician relations liaisons are valuable resources for medical and surgical groups looking to expand their patient pool and get more exposure.